mcrmonkey/php-XML-Relay/readme.md

 Requirements
 ------------

-You'll need a machine running PHP and capable of of taking a POST containing XML data
+You'll need a machine running PHP and capable of taking a POST containing XML data

-The php5-curl module will also be required to perform the relay.
+The `php5-curl` module will also be required to perform the relay.